Matching Drivers to Riders: A Two-stage Robust Approach: Related Work

-Within two-stage stochastic optimization, matching has been studied in \cite{katriel2008commitment,kong2006factor, escoffier2010two}.
-Kong and Schaefer \cite{kong2006factor} introduce the stochastic two-stage maximum matching problem.
-They prove that the problem is NP-hard when the number of scenarios is an input of the problem and provide $1/2$-approximation algorithm.
-Escoffier \textit{et al.} \cite{escoffier2010two} further study this problem, strengthen the hardness results, and slightly improve the approximation ratio.
-More recently, Katriel \textit{et al.} \cite{katriel2008commitment} study two stochastic minimum weight maximum matching problems in bipartite graphs.
-In their two variants, the uncertainty is respectively on the second stage edge cost of the edges and on the set of vertices to be matched.
-The authors present approximation algorithms and inapproximability results.
-Matuschke \textit{et al.} proposed a two-stage robust model for minimum weight matching with recourse \cite{matuschke2018maintaining}.
+\textit{Two-stage robust combinatorial optimization.} Within two-stage robust optimization, matchings have not been studied extensively. \cite{matuschke2018maintaining} proposed a two-stage robust model for minimum weight matching with recourse.
 In the first stage, a perfect matching between $2n$ given nodes must be selected; in the second stage $2k$ new nodes are introduced.
 The goal is to produce $\alpha$-competitive matchings at the end of both stages, and such that the number of edges removed from the first stage matching is at most $\beta k$.
-Our model for TSRMB is different in 3 main aspects: 1) In our model the second stage vertices come from an uncertainty set whereas in their model the only information given is the number of second stage vertices.
-2) We do not allow any recourse and our first stage matching is irrevocable.
-3) Our second stage cost is the bottleneck weight instead of the total weight.
+Our model for TSRMB is different in 3 main aspects: 1) In our model, the second-stage vertices come from an uncertainty set whereas in their model the only information given is the number of second-stage vertices.
+2) We do not allow any recourse and our first-stage matching is irrevocable.
+3) Our second-stage cost is the bottleneck weight instead of the total weight.
 In general, a bottleneck optimization problem on a graph with edge costs is the problem of finding a subgraph of a certain kind that minimizes the maximum edge cost in the subgraph.
 The bottleneck objective contrasts with the more common objective of minimizing the sum of edge costs.
-Several Bottleneck problems have been considered, e.g. Shortest Path Problem \cite{kaibel2006bottleneck,bose2004approximatin}, Spanning Tree and Maximum Cardinality Matching \cite{gabow1988algorithms}, and TSP problems \cite{garfinkel1978bottleneck} (see \cite{hochbaum1986unified} for a compilation of graph bottleneck problems).
+Several Bottleneck problems have been considered, e.g. Shortest Path Problem by \cite{kaibel2006bottleneck} and \cite{bose2004approximatin}, Spanning Tree and Maximum Cardinality Matching by \cite{gabow1988algorithms}, and TSP problems by \cite{garfinkel1978bottleneck} (see \cite{hochbaum1986unified} for a compilation of graph bottleneck problems).

+In terms of application, our work relates to the broader literature that focuses on developing optimization models and algorithms for ride-sharing applications.
+Notable references in this area include recent works by \cite{bertsimas2019online,feng2021two}, among others.